sparc-coop/blossom/Sparc.Kernel/readme.md

 ### And about a entirely new service?

-One question that you'll face along the way is, if I need to create a new service what's the best way to do that?
+One question you may have along the way is, *and if I need to create a new service what's the best way to do that?*
 We're always trying to keep things as clean as possible, so the answer to this question would be to think in your service as a *plugin* where you can just plug and play in your features project.
 So the suggested steps are

 1. Create a *_Plugins* folder at your project and create your services there, we recommend you to implement it from a generic interface, for example, our new service is a translator, and it could be an Azure Translator or using any other provider.